CSY54/CTFDumper/README.md

   -n, --no-login        Use this option if the platform does not require
                         authentication
-  --no-file             Don't download files
+  --no-file             Don't download files --trust-all           Will make directory as the name of the challenge, the
+                        slashes(/) character will automatically be replaced
+                        with underscores(_)
   -t TEMPLATE, --template TEMPLATE
                         Custom template path
   -v, --verbose         Verbose